paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-07-21-brands_renewed.md

   class="u-bleed"
 %}

 Possibly inappropriate, undoubtedly nonconformist and certifiably bonkers, part of me wishes I could dream up something as loose and unrestrained.
 This project confirms my suspicion that objectively, good design is about a consistency of execution, and somewhere within the madness of this identity, there is an element of coherence.
-Similarly, maintaining a level of consistency is the reason why many established and trusted organisations will opt to refine rather than replace.
+Similarly, maintaining a level of consistency is the reason why many established and trusted organisations will opt to refine rather than replace their identities.

 [1]: https://www.underconsideration.com/brandnew/
 [2]: https://www.underconsideration.com/brandnew/archives/new_logo_identity_and_livery_for_lufthansa_done_in_house.php